TheRealSavi/hypyfocus/readme.md

 - **Probability of Completion Times**: Helps you understand the most likely durations for completing the generator repair and how the Hyperfocus perk shifts these probabilities.
 - **Skill Checks vs. Completion Time**: Shows how the number of skill checks impacts the repair process.
 A higher number of skill checks will result in a decreased repair time, and this graph helps quantify that effect.

+For a more detailed explanation of the results, you can watch the video where I review the findings in depth: [Watch Video](https://www.youtube.com/watch?v=g8QfRM7GwD8)

 ## Requirements

 - Python 3.12 or higher